 Still, it’s important to stick to shallow water before you move deeper when they’re confident.
 In no time, your Rottweiler will be swimming on by themselves.

 One of the best ways to calm your Rottweiler during this potentially stressful process is by getting into the water with your dog.
-If you’re in the water while giving positive praises, it’ll definitely boost their confidence.
+If you’re in the water while giving positive praises, it will definitely boost their confidence.

 According to Lee Deaton, founder of Natural Healing (a canine hydrotherapy facility), owners should feel and act as relaxed as possible.
 If you’re nervous about the situation, they’ll be nervous too.